Who is Voatz?

 This pilot enables an authenticated military voter to cast a secret ballot conveniently on a familiar, secure device — their smartphone.
 Instead of being stored on a single, Internet-connected server, in this pilot, votes are recorded on redundant and geographically distributed servers running open source blockchain software.
 Once the voter goes through the setup process, ballots from the jurisdiction will simply appear on his or her smartphone at the start of early voting.
 The balloting process is frictionless; the voting process is simple, secure and anonymous.

 Does the West Virginia pilot run on the public bitcoin blockchain?

 No. The Voatz ‘permissioned’ blockchain is built using the HyperLedger blockchain framework first created by IBM, now supported by the Linux foundation.
 This type of blockchain is distinctly different than permissionless blockchain frameworks, like Bitcoin.
 In order to participate in the permissioned blockchain, a voter or auditor must first be verified.
-In the West Virginia pilot, four verified validating nodes will be used, split evenly between AWS and Microsoft Azure, each of which are geographically distributed.
+In the West Virginia pilot, 4 to 16 verified validating nodes are being used, split between multiple cloud providers, each of which are geographically distributed.
 In the future, the Secretary of State or an independent State Election Board can increase the number of nodes and designate which organizations (e.g. political parties, universities, the media, NGOs, non-profits, auditors,etc.) can participate in the blockchain network as verifiers.

 We believe that the initial rollout of a blockchain-based election technology benefits greatly from using a permissioned approach, as it more accurately emulates how elections are administered presently in the United States and prevents intentional bad actors from participating as verifiers.